Create Your Own Maps

 Decide what book/ video you want to use to begin your lesson.

 Have the group brainstorm what they would need while you guide them.
-Suggestions could be a title, capitol, places of interest, body of water.
+Suggestions could be a title, capital, places of interest, a body of water.
 You could use this to add to the rubric.
 (MAKE A COPY OF THE RUBRIC BEFORE YOU EDIT.)

 Play or Read: